 GM Electrical Power Steering

 Sudden loss of power steering, power brakes, and the engine cutting off in certain GM vehicles has caused drivers to be at a greater risk of collision and injury because of a loss of control or because the airbags do not deploy.

 Our experienced injury lawyers at AutoAccident.com are available to help drivers or passengers injured because of a sudden loss of electrical power steering in certain GM vehicles.
 Call us at (916) 921-6400 for a free consultation.GM Recent Recall

 General Motors recently informed the National Highway Traffic Safety Administration that it would recall more than 2.1 million vehicles in the U.S. that may experience a sudden loss of power steering, brakes, and engine power.

-This loss of power is the result of a faulty ignition switch, which when requires significantly greater driver effort to control the vehicle.
+This loss of power results from a faulty ignition switch, which requires significantly greater driver effort to control the vehicle.
 This increases the chance of a collision.
-The power loss affects not only the steering, braking, and engine, but may result in the airbags not deploying upon a collision impact.
+The power loss affects not only the steering, braking, and engine but also the airbags not deploying upon a collision impact.